nooneswarup/export-archive-reddit-saved/docs/index.md

  * Check for folder named "Redditsaved" in Downloads
  * Browse using the landing page

-### Known Issues:

- * Unsaving your most recent saved post will cause the re-sync functionality to break
- * If newly synced posts are from new subs, the new sub doesn't get added to the Filter (search/dropdown), but can be viewed by opening the HTML file
- * Comments will be added in the future due to API limitations
- * Saved comments will also be added, delayed due to styling issues

-Please open an issue if you find any other issues or have enhancement suggestions.
+Please open an issue if you find any other issues or have suggestions.
+Feel free to contribute to this project.
+If you are good at web designing, Feel free to improve the site-design.

-The contributors of this project claim no responsibility for data losses in your reddit saved posts
+The contributors of this project claim no responsibility for data losses in your reddit saved posts.